gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 ### Debugging

-You can debug your edge functions on real time using the `inspect` tool inside the [Preview Deployment](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/preview-deployment/) section.
+You can debug your edge functions in real time using the `inspect` tool inside the [Preview Deployment](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/preview-deployment/) section.

 You can also debug using: